peige07/Analytics-Portfolio/README.md

 # Data Analytics Portfolio

-For inquiries and collab requests feel free to reach out at peige77@gmail.com.
+For inquiries and collab requests feel free to reach out at peige77@gmail.com or give me a call at 716-344-3202.

+I'm currently seeking opportunities in Data Analytics or Business Intelligence where I can contribute to a dynamic team, leverage my skills in data-driven insights, and help drive strategic business decisions.
+I’m excited to apply my expertise in SQL, Python, and data visualization tools to make a meaningful impact on company growth and efficiency.

 This repository will serve as a compendium of the projects that I have completed.
 Most projects are showcased inside a Jupyter Notebook to show the data analysis thought process concisely.